Brand storytelling is a powerful way to build lasting connections with audiences through content.

 Importantly the data is presented as a literal story, making it immediately understandable and begging to be explored.
 Not surprisingly, this sort of data storytelling has become an incredibly popular feature and a powerful way to attract new customers, and strengthen Spotify’s entire brand story.

 Of course Spotify isn’t the only company to do well by presenting customers’ browsing history back to them.
-TikTok is all about algorithmic-based viewing and encourages users to buy ridiculous amounts of stuff.
-But this is different.
+TikTok is all about algorithmic-based viewing and encourages users to buy big time trends.

-Spotify Wrapped has managed to become an annual tradition amongst music lovers, marking the change of seasons in the same way as other beloved cultural staples.
+But Spotify Wrapped has managed to become an annual tradition among music lovers, marking the change of seasons in the same way as other beloved cultural staples.

 Similar to Spotify Wrapped is Google’s Year in Search, a data-driven story that enables us to “see the questions we shared, the people who inspired us and the moments that captured the world’s attention each year.”

 Like Spotify, Google compiles the most searched words and phrases from the past year and presents the resulting story in the form of a thought-provoking video.
-For 2021, Google’s aim was to inspire, with content focussing on themes of healing and moving forward.
+For 2022, Google’s aim was to inspire with a brand narrative focusing on the themes of healing and moving forward.

 Google’s Year in Search eloquently makes the point that stories are all about emotion.

-In the research profession it’s easy to forget the humans behind the numbers, but Google’s Year in Search proudly places them front and center.
+In market research, it’s easy to forget the humans behind the numbers, but Google’s Year in Search proudly places them front and center.

-How well – or not – are people around the world coping with the upheaval of COVID-19?
-What are their stories?
-And what do these stories say about the state of the world today?
+How well – or not – were people around the world coping with the upheaval of COVID-19?
+What were their stories?
+And what did these stories say about the state of the world?

-One way to find out is to consult McKinsey’s Emotion Archive, an online storytelling hub that captures and analyzes the personal stories of hundreds of people across eight countries who volunteered to share their lives during the pandemic
+One way to find out is to consult McKinsey’s Emotion Archive, an online storytelling hub that captured and analyzed the personal stories of hundreds of people across eight countries who volunteered to share their lives during the pandemic.

-Touching on health, family, finances, work, and more, The Emotion Archive uses consumer content and data to create an interactive storytelling experience that’s essentially a snapshot of what people were feeling during this unprecedented moment in history.
+Touching on health, family, finances, work, and more, The Emotion Archive used consumer content and data to create an interactive, data driven storytelling experience that was essentially a snapshot of what people were feeling during that unprecedented moment in history.

-While slight differences appear from country to country – more joy in India, more anticipation in Australia – the story the data tells is that, above all, people all over the world felt surprisingly similar about the crisis and its impact on their lives.
+While slight differences appear from country to country – more joy in India, more anticipation in Australia – the compelling narrative the data told is that, above all, people all over the world felt surprisingly similar about the crisis and its impact on their lives.

-For McKinsey these stories help position its brand as an innovative thought leader, asking the questions others don’t and finding the insights others can’t.
+These stories help position the brand as an innovative thought leader, asking the questions others didn’t and finding the insights others couldn’t.